-This means that if you want to protect yourself from everything from diabetes and heart disease to cytokine storm brought on by COVID-19, you’ve got to start with the basics of brushing and flossing your teeth.
+This means that if you want to protect yourself from everything from diabetes to heart disease, you’ve got to start with the basics of brushing and flossing your teeth.

 Just like your mom always said you should start and end your day by caring for your mouth because good dental health equals good overall health.

 But why stop there.
 In today’s environment, there are a million different things that can cause your immune system to react in a hyperactive way.
 That’s one reason why autoimmune diseases are on the rise.